kudujs/kudu/README.md

-                  // it means the new controller is a sub view on another controller eventName   : // name of the event which fired error       : // optionally specifies an error (an array of error messages) if an error occurred next/prev: {    // the next or previous controller options - prev for for beforeInit, init, render and
+                  // it means the new controller is a sub view on another controller eventName   : // name of the event which fired error       : // optionally specifies an error (an array of error messages) if an error occurred next/prev: {    // the next or previous controller options
+                    // - "prev" for for beforeInit, init, render and complete.
-                    // complete, next for remove,  beforeUnrender and unrender.
+                    // - "next" for remove,  beforeUnrender and unrender.
-                    // viewFail has both next and prev
+                    // 'fail' has both "next" and "prev" options, depending on where in the lifecycle the error occurred.
         ajaxTracker: // the ajaxTracker of the prev/next controller
         args:        // arguments passed to the prev/next controller
         ctrl:        // The prev/next controller instance